Film: Terminology

 The terminology used for describing motion pictures varies considerably between British and American English.
 In British usage, the name of the medium is film.
 The word movie is understood but seldom used.
 Additionally, the pictures (plural) is used somewhat frequently to refer to the place where movies are exhibited; in American English this may be called the movies, but that term is becoming outdated.
 In other countries, the place where movies are exhibited may be called a cinema or movie theatre.

 By contrast, in the United States, movie is the predominant term for the medium.
 Although the words film and movie are sometimes used interchangeably, film is more often used when considering a work's artistic, theoretical, or technical aspects.
 The term movie more often refers to a work's entertainment or commercial aspects.

 Further terminology is used to distinguish various forms and media used in the film industry.
-Motion pictures and moving pictures are frequently used terms for films and movie productions specifically intended for theatrical exhibitions, such as Star Wars.
+Motion pictures and moving pictures are frequently used terms for films and movie productions specifically intended for theatrical exhibitions, such as Star Wars, although in United States copyright law, the term motion picture refers to any work consisting of moving images regardless of format or length.
 DVD, Blu-ray Disc, and videotape are video formats that can reproduce a photochemical film.
 A reproduction based on such is called a transfer.
 After the advent of theatrical film as an industry, the television industry began using videotape as a recording medium.
 For many decades, tape was solely an analog medium onto which moving images could be either recorded or transferred.
 Film and filming refer to the photochemical medium that chemically records a visual image and the act of recording respectively.
 However, the act of shooting images with other visual media, such as with a digital camera, is still called filming, and the resulting works often called films as interchangeable to movies, despite not being shot on film.
 Silent films need not be utterly silent, but are films and movies without an audible dialogue, including those that have a musical accompaniment.
 The word talkies refers to the earliest sound films created to have audible dialogue recorded for playback along with the film, regardless of a musical accompaniment.
 Cinema either broadly encompasses both films and movies, or it is roughly synonymous with film and theatrical exhibition, and both are capitalized when referring to a category of art.
 The silver screen refers to the projection screen used to exhibit films and, by extension, is also used as a metonym for the entire film industry.